 Annotation Processor

-The aesh-processor module provides a compile-time annotation processor that generates command metadata at build time, eliminating runtime reflection for annotation scanning and object instantiation.
+The aesh-processor module provides a compile-time annotation processor that generates command metadata at build time, eliminating runtime reflection for annotation scanning, object instantiation, and field injection.

 Why Use It?